redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	    ]
 	}

-Create a role named cert-manager-irsa in IAM that has the cert-manager-policy attached.
-This role also requires the following trust relationship:
+Create a IAM role named cert-manager-irsa and attach the cert-manager-policy.
+This role also requires a trust relationship to the ROSA OIDC provider:

 	{
 	  "Version": "2012-10-17",